chenyx09/trajdata/README.md

 pip install avdata
 ```

-In case you would also like to use datasets such as nuScenes and Lyft Level 5 (which require their own devkits to access raw data), then the following will also install the respective devkits.
+In case you would also like to use datasets such as nuScenes and Lyft Level 5 (which require their own devkits to access raw data), the following will also install the respective devkits.
 ```sh
 # For nuScenes
 pip install avdata[nusc]